scikit-bio/scikit-bio/doc/README.md

-bipy documentation
+scikit-bio documentation
 ==================

-This guide contains instructions for building the bipy documentation, as well as guidelines for contributing to the documentation.
+This guide contains instructions for building the scikit-bio documentation, as well as guidelines for contributing to the documentation.

-**Note:** If you're only interested in viewing the bipy documentation, visit [scikit-bio.org](http://scikit-bio.org).
+**Note:** If you're only interested in viewing the scikit-bio documentation, visit [scikit-bio.org](http://scikit-bio.org).

 Building the documentation